Jump to main content

 • the child / adopted child / step child of your spouse or former spouse.

 You must decide who will claim all the child allowances.
-All Child Allowances should be claimed enbloc by either the husband or the wife unless they are living apart.
+All child allowances should be claimed enbloc by either you or your spouse unless you are living apart from your spouse.
 In general, the overall tax liabilities of a married couple may be minimised if a nomination is made in accordance with the following guidelines:

 Situation